epinio/epinio/docs/howtos/development.md

 ## Local development environment

-An Epinio installation consists various components which are usually deployed using the [official Epinio helm chart](https://github.com/epinio/helm-charts/tree/main/chart/epinio).
+An Epinio installation consists of various components which are usually deployed using the [official Epinio helm chart](https://github.com/epinio/helm-charts/tree/main/chart/epinio).
 For convenience and in order to be able to point to a specific commit of the helm-chart repository, one that works with the current commit in the `epinio/epinio` repository,